 I booked two rooms – one for me and my partner and the other for my mother – noting that the program T&Cs state that both rooms would be eligible for FHR benefits.

 Upon arriving at the hotel to check in, it was clear straight away things would go well: the hotel manager came out to personally greet us and explain all the benefits we could enjoy.
-He confirmed that both rooms had been upgraded from a ‘classic’ to a more spacious ‘deluxe’ room, and that we could check in early (it was around 11 am) and had a guaranteed 4pm checkout on the day of departure.
+He confirmed that both rooms had been upgraded to a more spacious ‘deluxe’ room, and that we could check in early (it was around 11 am) and had a guaranteed 4pm checkout on the day of departure.

 Given the cost of the rooms, this was an amazing deal.